WebSocket Advantages, Disadvantages, and Some Practical Advice

 There were disadvantages to this approach:

 • Superfluous network load.
-The client (browser) had to constantly send requests to the server, even if there was no new information.
+The client (browser) had to constantly send requests to the server, even if there was no new information However, with HTTP/2, persistent connections and multiplexing help minimize this overhead by reducing the cost of initializing each request — making polling more efficient, though still not as optimal as full-duplex communication via WebSockets.

 • The overhead of establishing a new connection with each request/response.
 This also consumed some time.
 Going forward, we note that the connection is established once and kept open in WebSocket, so there is no additional overhead.